jenpetsmit/tk_wiki/wiki.md

 ## Cloud Data Delivery Service
 SRA data is available on the Google Cloud Platform (GCP) and Amazon Web Services (AWS) clouds.
 Almost all publicly available, unassembled read data and authorized-access human data, including original submitted formats, are available for download from these Cloud providers.
 The SRA Team created the Cloud Data Delivery Service (CDDS) to enable downloading to user's Cloud storage.

 Toolkit cannot download accessions in their originally submitted format or transform to original submitted format.
-To download data in Original Source format, use [Cloud Data Delivery Service (CDDS)](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery).
+To learn more about CDDS or for information on how to download data in Original Source format, use Cloud Data Delivery Service (CDDS), use [Cloud Data Delivery Service (CDDS)](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery).

 # Data Download Costs
 you can download SRA data without egress charges from the following options: